Supratim005/Firebird5_control_using_raspberrypi_python/project/python3.7/README.md

 actuator.py: Code for converting linear and angular velocity to corresponding PWM value for FB5 motor.

+gps.py: Code for getting the position of the FB5

+heading.py: Code for getting the heading of the FB5

+vehicle.py:  I/P and O/P of the system

 bno055.py: Code for interfacing bno005 sensor with rpi

 Website: https://learn.adafruit.com/bno055-absolute-orientation-sensor-with-raspberry-pi-and-beaglebone-black/software